words/wikipedia-hyperlinks/readme.md

 # wikipedia-hyperlinks

-Give me a term and I&#39;ll give you a list of links found in its Wikipedia article
+Give me a term and I'll give you a list of links found in its Wikipedia article

 ## Installation